Top of this page

 An idea would be, using solar power, to catapult the packages into the Sun.
 The Sun can easily take on the whole Earth, therefore, whatever we shoot into it will be destroyed nicely.
 Yet it is difficult to really shoot something into the Sun because it will rather end up in orbit around the Sun, although for canisters containing CO2 that is not really a big problem.
 Still, we can make use of the CO2 itself, by using it as its own rocket fuel having applied exhaustion valves to the canisters; there is again not any problem with losing CO2 in space, it is neither toxic nor dangerous.
 I do not know how to prevent or control unexpected rotations of the canisters, but that can undoubtedly be solved.

 What we can also do is catapult or shoot the canisters to the Moon.
 It appears that there is solid CO2 on the Moon, which together with the water ice at the poles can be used for future Moon colonies.
 But instead of the future Moon colonists having to collect the ‘dry ice’, it may be much simpler if CO2 is already there.
 Again, there is not any problem, if we send too much they can simply let it evaporate again, space will not care much for our relatively tiny bit of CO2.
 It would be nice to see if canisters can be shot to the Moon; it would be fun to try, and not a problem if every once in a while something goes wrong.
-We could learn a lot from it, especially if it was found that shooting goods to the colonists is easier than bring everything by using rockets.
+We could learn a lot from it, especially if it was found that shooting goods to the colonists would be easier than bring everything by using rockets.
 And if we then collect water from the rings of Saturn, we are finally growing towards Asimov’s future.
+Or the past of Jules Verne.

 What is the CO2 problem – Sunspots, and a bit of history